-The average cost-per-hire in the United States is $4,700 for non-executive roles, according to SHRM's 2025 Benchmarking Report.
-Executive hires cost nearly seven times more at $35,879 - a figure that jumped 21% from 2022 alone.
-But those averages hide dramatic variation.
-Your actual cost-per-hire depends on role seniority, industry, company size, and whether you're still relying on manual processes or using AI recruiting tools that automate the expensive parts.
+The average cost per hire in the United States is $5,475 for non-executive roles, according to SHRM’s 2025 Benchmarking Report.
+Executive hires cost more than six times more at $35,879 - a figure that jumped 21% from 2022 alone.
+But those cost per hire benchmarks hide dramatic variation.
+Your actual average cost per hire depends on role seniority, industry, company size, and whether you’re still relying on manual processes or using AI recruiting tools that automate the expensive parts.

-This guide breaks down the official SHRM/ANSI formula, gives you benchmarks by role type and industry, exposes the hidden costs most companies forget to track, and shows how AI tools are cutting cost-per-hire by 30% or more.
+This guide covers the official SHRM/ANSI cost per hire formula.
+It gives you 2025 benchmarks by role type and industry, exposes the hidden costs most companies forget to track, and shows how AI tools are cutting average cost per hire by 30% or more.

-Cost-per-hire (CPH) measures the total amount your company spends to fill one open position.
-SHRM and the American National Standards Institute created the standard formula in 2012 through the ANSI/SHRM 06001.2012 standard.
+Cost per hire (CPH) measures the total amount your company spends to fill one open position.
+SHRM and the American National Standards Institute created the standard cost per hire formula in 2012 through the ANSI/SHRM 06001.2012 standard, giving recruiting teams a consistent methodology for comparing numbers against industry hiring benchmarks.
 It remains the universal benchmark today.

 Simple on paper.
-The challenge?
-Knowing what actually belongs in each bucket.
-Most organizations drastically undercount because they only track the obvious line items.
+Knowing what actually belongs in each bucket is where most organizations go wrong.
+Most drastically undercount because they only track the obvious line items.

 Internal Recruiting Costs